-Locate the 8 pin IC socket.
+Locate the IC socket.
+The socket may come in a 24-pin socket.
+Take a pair of wire cutters and cut the 24-pin socket into two 4 pin sockets (an 8 pin IC socket).
+Be careful when cutting the socket, pieces tend to fly.
 Insert the socket to the pad labelled pressure sensor.
 Make sure the header is flush with the board.
 Flip the board over and solder one pin.
 Check and adjust the header as needed before soldering the rest of the pins.

-Note: The header may come in two pieces, if so just solder each side one at a time.
+Note: The header may come in two pieces, if so, just solder each side one at a time.